hl7au/au-fhir-core/input/pagecontent/index.md

 - Australian Core Data for Interoperability
 - AU Core FHIR Implementation Guide

-The Australian Core Data for Interoperability (AUCDI) aims to standardise the capture, structure, usage, and exchange of health data to counteract the current fragmentation of Australia’s health data systems.
+The [Australian Core Data for Interoperability (AUCDI)](https://confluence.csiro.au/display/FHIR/AUCDI+Release+1) aims to standardise the capture, structure, usage, and exchange of health data to counteract the current fragmentation of Australia’s health data systems.
 The AUCDI forms a basis for clinical data requirements for AU Core.

-<p class="request-for-feedback">The Australian Core Data for Interoperability (AUCDI) Release 1 Draft for Comment has been released.
-Information on how to provide feedback is available from this page: <a href="https://confluence.csiro.au/display/FHIR/AUCDI+Release+1">AUCDI Release 1</a>.</p>

 #### Contributing to AU Core Development
 AU Core R1 is in currently in development.
 Ballot for Comment is scheduled for March 2024.